microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

   defaults to the index of the currently focused pane.
 * `-h`, `-v`: Used to indicate which direction to split the pane. `-v` is "vertically" (think `[|]`), and `-h` is "horizontally" (think `[-]`).
-If omitted, defaults to vertical.
+If omitted, defaults to "auto", which splits the current pane in whatever the larger dimension is.
 If both `-h` and `-v` are provided, defaults to vertical.
 * `--percent,-% split-percentage`: Designates the amount of space that the new pane should take as a percentage of the parent's space.
 If omitted, the pane will take 50% by default.